 When choosing the best rug for your kitchen, it’s important to pin down your current interior design style.
 If you have a rustic style kitchen, it would be better to opt for a kilim or vintage rug.
 But if you have a clean and crisp kitchen something more modern would work.

-If you have a narrow or small kitchen, you can opt for designs that can cleverly change a space.
-Using geometric prints or stripes that draw the eye along the length of your kitchen can create the illusion of a longer kitchen.
+If you have a narrow or small kitchen, you can allow for designs that can cleverly change the feel of a space.
+Using geometric prints or stripes draw the eye along the length of your kitchen, therefore creating the illusion of a longer kitchen.

-Make the kitchen rug the feature of your room.
-If your kitchen has a lot of plain coloured work surfaces, a rug can help to introduce accent colours.
-If you opt for an ornate and decorative rug, you can add in vases or bread bins that complement the primary and secondary colours from the rug.
+Making the rug the feature of your kitchen is another way to create a stunning focal point in your space.
+If your kitchen has a lot of plain coloured work surfaces, a rug can help to introduce accent colours in your overall interior.
+If you decide upon an ornate and decorative rug, you can add vases or bread bins that complement the primary and secondary colours from the rug.

 If you have more of an ornate kitchen, it may be better to opt for a simple block colour rug, or even a natural fibre rug in jute or bamboo in plainer colours.

 Kitchens can really be transformed by the simple introduction of a rug to warm up the space.